Altinn/altinn-studio-docs/content/teknologi/altinnstudio/known-issues/breaking-changes/_index.md

 weight: 100
 ---

-## Breaking change: Validation during send in fails with 'Ukjent feil'
+## Breaking change: Send-in / Validation fails with 'Ukjent feil'

 Introduced with issue: [#3927](https://github.com/Altinn/altinn-studio/issues/3927) There was a vulnerability in the solution allowing to update a whole instance object